 One of top Indiana recruits inks letter national letter of intent with Ladyjacks

-Prior to SFA, Lemke guided the University of Wisconsin-Whitewater Warhawks to United States Bowling Congress collegiate championship appearances in 2010 and 2011, where the Warhawks advanced to the second round.
-Just sixteen teams earn a spot in the national tourney.
-UW-W qualified through sectional play, where the team also placed fifth in 2009, one spot away from qualifying for another national meet.
+Prior to SFA, Lemke was the head coach at her alma mater of Wisconsin-Whitewater from 2007-11, guiding the Warhawks to USBC collegiate championship appearances in 2010 and 2011, where the Warhawks advanced to the second round.
 During her tenure Lemke helped the Warhawks roll the top seven team Baker games in the school record book.

 Lemke’s emphasis on academics was demonstrated by five members of her 2009-2010 team earning National Tenpin Coaches Association All-Academic honors.